New York Fishing

 Transportation of personally collected baitfish within an Overland Transportation Corridor

 Personally collected baitfish taken from a water body within an overland transportation corridor may be transported within that corridor.
-These baitfish may only be used in the same water body they were collected in.
+These baitfish may only be used in the same water body (Definitions) they were collected in.

 Baitfish are a very effective and commonly used form of live bait for a variety of fish species.
 However, the careless use and disposal of bait fish can have a dramatic impact on native fish populations.
 Populations of fish such as brook trout that have evolved with few, if any, competitive fish species and rarely feed on fish, have been destroyed by the introduction of baitfish or other non-native fish species.